Pathemari: Development

+Casting

-In September 2014, Jewel Mary a television anchor was cast as heroine, in her feature film debut as Nalini, while Mammootty's character was revealed to be named Pallickal Narayanan.
-Sreenivasan was also confirmed to play the role of Moidheen, while Siddique, Salim Kumar, Joy Mathew and Yavanika Gopalakrishnan were signed for other prominent roles.
-Actress Viji Chandrasekhar was confirmed to play protagonist's mother.
+In September 2014, Jewel Mary a television anchor was cast as the heroine, in her feature film debut as Nalini, while Mammootty's character was revealed to be named Pallickal Narayanan.
+Sreenivasan was also confirmed to play the role of Moidheen, while Siddique, Salim Kumar, Joy Mathew, and Yavanika Gopalakrishnan were signed for other prominent roles.
+Actress Viji Chandrasekhar was confirmed to play the protagonist's mother.
 Shaheen Siddique was selected to play Mammootty's son.
 Salim Ahamed had earlier denied the rumours that Suresh Gopi and Manju Warrier would be part of the cast.